 The grounds were pretty and it was either a walk or drive into the town area – not far away.

 We decided to walk in for dinner.

 We soon discovered children are not permitted into Pubs after 8:00 p.m.
-This are it really hard to find a place to eat dinner.
+It really hard to find a place to eat dinner in this area.

 I think it is probably some of the nicest Indian food I have ever eaten.
-My Explorafriend says to her it was the best she had ever had.
+My Explorafriend says it was the best she had ever had.

-We settled into bed at the Invermark Hotel – 3 tired but happy travellers.
+We settled into bed at the Invermark Hotel – 3 tired but happy travelers.
 Today was a big day!